HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 ===========
 A
 -
+**abstract data type** Model for a certain class of data structures that have similar behavior.
+An abstract data type is defined only by the operations that may be performed on it.
 **address** Refers to a memory location.
 **alias declaration** Setups another name for a type by the aid of the using keyword.
 **argument** Value passed to a function in the code.
 Can also be a value passed from the command line to the main function.